jonc/osboids/README.md

 The following commands, which can either be issued on the Console, or via a chat channel in-world, control the behaviour of the flock at runtime

-	flock-stop or /118 stop                       ;stop all flocking and remove birds from the region flock-start or /118 start                     ;start the flocking simulation flock-size <num> or /118 size <num>	          ;change the size of the flock flock-prim <name> or /118 prim <name>	        ;change the bird prim to one already rezzed in the scene flock-framerate <num> or /118 framerate <num> ;only update the flock positions every <num> frames ;only really useful for photography and debugging bird ;behaviour
+	birds-stop or /118 stop                       ;stop all birds flocking birds-start or /118 start                     ;start all birds flocking birds-enable or /118 enable                   ;enable the flocking simulation if disabled birds-disable or /118 disable                 ;stop all birds and remove them from the scene birds-size <num> or /118 size <num>           ;change the size of the flock birds-prim <name> or /118 prim <name>         ;change the bird prim to one already rezzed in the scene birds-framerate <num> or /118 framerate <num> ;only update the flock positions every <num> frames ;only really useful for photography and debugging bird ;behaviour